phetsims/phet-info/doc/core-description-overview.md

     - Use screen screen reader hot keys to find something known to them.
     - Use special navigation modes, e.g. "Forms mode" (JAWS), "Quick Nav" (VoiceOver).

-- When navigating by interactive object, e.g., Tab-navigation, what users will hear from the scren reader software varies.
+- When navigating by interactive object, e.g., Tab-navigation, what users will hear from the screen reader software varies.
 They expect to hear:
-    - an accessble name
+    - an accessible name
     - a current value if the interaction has a value
     - the role of the interactive object, e.g., button, checkbox, slider